opensearch-project/opensearch-migrations/RFS/docs/DESIGN.md

 The RFS Worker’s running process has at least two running threads:

-* Main Thread - performs the work of moving the data from the source cluster to the target cluster; starts the Metrics and Healthcheck Threads
+* Main Thread - performs the work of moving the data from the source cluster to the target cluster; starts the Healthcheck Thread
 * Healthcheck Thread - on a regular, scheduled basis will check the process’ shared state to determine which work item the RFS Worker currently has a lease on (if any) and confirm the lease is still valid; if the lease has expired, it immediately kills the process and all threads (see [Work leases](#work-leases)).

 There are two pieces of state shared by the threads of the process, which the Main Thread is solely responsible for writing to.
 The Healthcheck Thread treats this shared state as read-only.